 Fort Worth Stockyards

 It’s Cowtown, y'all.
 If you’re looking to live out your cowboy fantasy, this is the place.
 Fort Worth was one of the last stopping points on the Chisholm Trail during the Cattle Drive Era in the mid-1800s.
 And life today doesn't look much different in this historic district.
-Stop by and witness the world's only twice-daily cattle drive and the world's only year-round rodeo or sing-a-long with the Cowtown Opry on Sunday afternoons.
+Witness the world's only twice-daily cattle drive, experience the year-round rodeo or sing-a-long with the Cowtown Opry on Sunday afternoons.
+Visit Mule Alley for rustic-lux shopping and dining at hot spots like Provender Hall, Lucchese and Wrangler.

-Hit the water at this new hot spot.
-Tubing, kayaking and paddle boarding are popular ways to enjoy the Trinity River.
-Panther Island Pavilion is the main location where year-round events such as Oktoberfest, Fort Worth's Fourth and Rockin' the River are held; however, if you float a little further down the river you will run into Coyote Drive-In Movie Theater.
-The modern-day drive-in shows double features on three large screens and sells snacks and beverages from the The Canteen.
+Hit the water for some tubing, kayaking or paddle boarding at Panther Island Pavilion.
+It's the hub for year-round events like Oktoberfest, Fort Worth's Fourth and Rockin' the River.
+If you float a little further down the river you'll find Coyote Drive-In Movie Theater.
+The modern-day drive-in shows double features on three large screens and sells snacks and beverages from The Canteen.

-This pocket neighborhood just east of downtown Fort Worth is no stranger to the city.
-The culinary scene has been vibrant for decades and lays claim to more mom ‘n’ pop barbecue and soul food restaurants per capita than in any other part of the city and is well worth the visit.
+The culinary scene in this pocket neighborhood is vibrant and lays claim to more mom ‘n’ pop barbecue and soul food restaurants per capita than in any other part of the city.
+It's well worth a visit.

 Fort Worth Zoo

 The Fort Worth Zoo is something to marvel at indeed.
-With more than 7,000 native and exotic animals, it's ranked one of the top 5 in the nation.
-And in the summertime, visitors are invited to cool off at the splash pad, Safari Splash.
+With more than 7,000 native and exotic animals, it's ranked as the No. 2 zoo in nation and features Predators of Asia and Africa, the African Savanna and Elephant Springs.
+In the summertime, visitors are invited to cool off at the splash pad, Safari Splash.

 Fort Worth Botanic Gardens